nuxt/docs/en/guide/index.md

 - Powerful Routing System with Asynchronous Data
 - Static File Serving
 - ES6/ES7 Transpilation
-- Bundle and minify of your JS & CSS
+- Bundling and minifying of your JS & CSS
 - Managing Head Elements
 - Hot reloading in Development
+- ESLint Integration
 - Pre-processor: SASS, LESS, Stylus, etc

-## Server Rendered App
+## Server Rendered

 You can use nuxt.js as a framework to handle all the UI rendering of your project.